lhfmartin/static-website-visits/js/README.md

 #### HTML

-No extra action required, page visits to each HTML file where the script is imported will be recorded automatically.
+No extra action required, page visits to each HTML file where the script is imported will be recorded automatically by default.

 #### JavaScipt modules